Category

 Let’s fix this.
 Together.
 Real Talk, for Real People❤️

 Real talk: If you or someone you love takes medication for high cholesterol, this one deserves your attention.
-A nationwide recall has just been issued for a generic version of Lipitor, Atorvastatin Calcium, one of the most commonly prescribed cholesterol medications in the country and it affects more than 140,000 bottles.
+A nationwide statin recall has just been issued for a generic version of Lipitor, Atorvastatin Calcium, one of the most commonly prescribed cholesterol medications in the country and it affects more than 140,000 bottles.

 The medication in question is Atorvastatin Calcium Tablets, manufactured by Alkem Laboratories Ltd. and distributed by Ascend Laboratories, LLC.
 To be clear; and take a deep breath here brand-name Lipitor is not part of this recall.